quicwg/multipath/draft-ietf-quic-multipath.md

 tries to initiate a path and the path cannot be established, it will send a PATH_ABANDON frame (see {{path-initiation}}).
 An endpoint may also decide to abandon a path for any reason, for example, removing a hole from the sequence of path IDs in use.
 This is not an error.
-The endpoint that receive such a PATH_ABANDON frame must treat it as specified in {{path-close}}.
+An endpoint that receives such a PATH_ABANDON frame must treat it as specified in {{path-close}}.

-## Refusing a New Path

-An endpoint may deny the establishment of a new path initiated by its peer during the address validation procedure.
-According to {{QUIC-TRANSPORT}}, the standard way to deny the establishment of a path is to not send a PATH_RESPONSE in response to the peer's PATH_CHALLENGE.

 ## Allocating, Consuming, and Retiring Connection IDs {#consume-retire-cid}